1,4-Dioxane: Safety

-It tends to concentrate in the water and has little affinity for soil.
-It is resistant to abiotic degradation in the environment, and was formerly thought to also resist biodegradation.
-However, more recent studies since the 2000s have found that it can be biodegraded through a number of pathways, suggesting that bioremediation can be used to treat 1,4-dioxane contaminated water.
+Dioxane vapor is irritating to the eyes and respiratory tract; its contamination of air, food, drinking water, or cosmetics are examples of typical exposure.
+High levels of 1,4-dioxane in the air can result in injury to the nasal cavity, liver, or kidneys.

+As a flammable compound, dioxane under high heat or fire may produce irritating, corrosive and toxic vapors causing dizziness or asphyxiation in confined work spaces.

+Environmental contamination, especially in drinking water, may occur from manufacturing runoff or uncontrolled waste disposal.

+Dioxane is classified by several government agencies as a potential cancer-causing chemical.
+It is also classified by the IARC as a Group 2B carcinogen: possibly carcinogenic to humans because it is a known carcinogen in other animals.
+In 2024, the United States Environmental Protection Agency classified dioxane as a probable human carcinogen and an unreasonable risk to human health, which establishes a legal basis for federal regulation under the Toxic Substances Control Act.
+The State of New York has adopted a first-in-the-nation drinking water standard for 1,4-dioxane and set the maximum contaminant level of 1 part per billion.

 Explosion hazard

 Like some other ethers, dioxane combines with atmospheric oxygen upon prolonged exposure to air to form potentially explosive peroxides.
 Distillation of these mixtures is dangerous.
-Storage under metallic sodium could limit the risk of explosion.
+Storage over metallic sodium could limit the risk of peroxide accumulation.

 Environment

+Dioxane biodegrades through a number of pathways.

 Dioxane has affected groundwater supplies in several areas.
 Dioxane at the level of 1 μg/L (~1 ppb) has been detected in many locations in the US.
-In the U.S. state of New Hampshire, it had been found at 67 sites in 2010, ranging in concentration from 2 ppb to over 11,000 ppb.
+In the U.S. state of New Hampshire, it was found at 67 sites in 2010, ranging in concentration from 2 ppb to over 11,000 ppb.
 Thirty of these sites are solid waste landfills, most of which have been closed for years.
 In 2019, the Southern Environmental Law Center successfully sued Greensboro, North Carolina's Wastewater treatment after 1,4-Dioxane was found at 20 times above EPA safe levels in the Haw River.